Unit 3 - Practice Quiz

 C. By adding an auxiliary winding to create a phase difference

-D. By using DC supply
+D. By increasing supply voltage

 32 Which motor is commonly used in ceiling fans?